asalmskin/MovieGenreClassifier-project/README.md

 # Movie Genre Classifier

-Welcome to the Movie Genre Classifier project!
 This repository contains a machine learning model designed to classify movies into various genres based on their plot summaries.
 The project leverages natural language processing (NLP) techniques and various classification algorithms to achieve high accuracy in genre prediction.

-## Overview
+## Contents

-The Movie Genre Classifier project includes the following components:

-- **Data Collection**: The dataset used for training and testing the model.
-This includes movie plot summaries and their associated genres.
-- **Data Preprocessing**: Scripts for cleaning and preparing the data for model training.
-This involves tokenization, lemmatization, and other text processing steps.
-- **Feature Extraction**: Methods for transforming text data into numerical features that can be used by machine learning algorithms.
-Techniques such as TF-IDF and word embeddings are utilized.
-- **Model Training**: Various machine learning algorithms are employed to train the genre classification model.
-This includes models like Logistic Regression, Random Forest, and Support Vector Machines (SVM).
-- **Evaluation**: Scripts for evaluating the performance of the model using metrics such as accuracy, precision, recall, and F1-score.
-- **Deployment**: Instructions and code for deploying the trained model to make predictions on new movie plot summaries.
+1. **Data Preprocessing**:
+   - Missing-value handling
+   - Word tokenization
+   - Text normalization
+   - Punctuation removal
+   - stopword removal
+   - Word lemmetization
+   - Non-ASCII characters removal
+2. **Descriptive Statistics**:
+   - Calculating the Summary statistics (mean, median, mode, standard deviation, range) for numerical variables
+   - Determining the count and frequency of unique values for categorical variables
+3. **Data Visualization**:
+   - Plotting histograms or density plots for numerical variables
+   - Creating bar plots or pie charts for categorical variables
+   - Generating scatter plots or correlation matrices to explore relationships
+4. **Genre Analysis**:
+   - Creating a word cloud or bar plot for genre distribution (you can use bidi library for persian text)
+   - Obtaining the 10 most frequently occurring words for each genre, based on both the initial summaries and the preprocessed summaries.
+   - Analyzing the distribution of movies across genres
+   - Exploring the relationship between genres and other variables
+5. **Time-based Analysis**:
+   - Plotting line or bar charts for movie releases over time
+   - Investigating trends or patterns in movie releases
+   - Analyzing the relationship between release year and other variables
+6. **Rating Analysis**:
+   - Visualizing the distribution of ratings
+   - Obtaining the 10 most frequently occurring words for each Rating, based on both the initial summaries and the preprocessed summaries.
+   - Exploring the relationship between ratings and other variables
+7. **Correlation and Multivariate Analysis**:
+   - Calculating correlation coefficients between numerical variables
+   - Using scatter plot matrices or pair plots for multivariate visualization
+   - Employing dimensionality reduction techniques (e.g., PCA) for better visualization
+8. **Outlier Detection**:
+   - Identifying and investigate potential outliers
+   - Determining if outliers are genuine or result from data issues
+9. **Data Balancing and Feature Engineering**:
+   -Genre Mapping and Balancing
+   -Resampling Considerations
+   -Encoding Categorical Variables
+8. **Fine-tuning and model evaluation**

 ## Features